z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/binary-trees/sdcc/readme.txt

 #define pow(a,b)  powf(a,b)

-Edit sdcc-code/sdcc/device/lib/z80/heap.s to create a stack of 30000 bytes.
+Add file "heap.s" to create a 20k heap.

-Change this back to 1k after completing this benchmark.
+Change "iterations = pow(2, maxDepth - depth + minDepth);"
+to: "iterations = pow(2, maxDepth - depth + minDepth) + 0.5;"

 VERIFY CORRECT RESULT
 =====================

-SDCC does not have any character i/o built into its libraries.
-We'll just trust that correct output is generated.
+Verification is done by targeting CPM.
+A very simple putchar + getchar calling into BDOS is provided in cpm.s.

+Change to the "verify" directory and compile by running "Winmake.bat".
+The resulting "bt.com" file can be run in a cpm emulator to verify results.

 TIMING
 ======

-sdcc -mz80 -DSTATIC -DTIMER --max-allocs-per-node200000 binary-trees.c -o binary-trees.ihx
-.\hex2bin binary-trees.ihx
+Change back to the main directory.
+Run Winmake.bat or execute the shell commands listed there.

 TIMER_START = 0x39a
    0x190 (TIMER_START in binary-trees.sym) -
    0x188 (_main in binary-trees.sym) +
    0x392 (_main in binary-trees.map)

-TIMER_STOP = 0x54a
+TIMER_STOP = 0x55d
-   0x340 (TIMER_STOP in binary-trees.sym) -
+   0x353 (TIMER_STOP in binary-trees.sym) -
    0x188 (_main in binary-trees.sym) +
    0x392 (_main in binary-trees.map)

-SIZE = 8607 bytes
+SIZE = 8626 bytes
-   0x11ce (_CODE in binary-trees.map) +
+   0x11e1 (_CODE in binary-trees.map) +
    0x0003 (_HEADER0 in binary-trees.map) +
    0x0002 (_HEADER1 in binary-trees.map) +
    0x0002 (_HEADER2 in binary-trees.map) +